 TRANSFORM THE WORLD WITH BEAUTY (2019)

-Commissioned by Skylark Vocal Ensemble.
-A choral setting inspired by the flowering of visual art and poetry in Victorian Britain during the 1840s-1870s.
+Commissioned by Skylark Vocal Ensemble, this choral cycle was inspired by the flowering of visual art and poetry in Victorian Britain.
 Learn more.

 TRANSFORMING FOREST (2018)

-A piano trio commissioned by Montage Music Society, inspired by Andy Goldsworthy‘s four land art installations in the Presidio of San Francisco, CA. Learn more.
+A piano trio commissioned by Montage Music Society and inspired by Andy Goldsworthy‘s land art installations in the Presidio of San Francisco, CA. Learn more.

 MABEL’S CALL (2018)